RepoDevil/Himitsu-Website/src/getting-started/index.md

 Follow these steps:

-1. Click on the icon at the top right of the screen.
+1. Click on the icon at the top right to open the quick settings dialog.
-2. Now click on the search bar and enter your text.
+2. Click on the search bar and enter some search text.
-3. Click an item to open through the app or long press for more options.
+3. Click an item to find it from AniList or long press for more options.

 ### Trouble finding a title?